simonsobs/PSpipe/project/ana_cov_comp/README_della.md

     - command: `sbatch --mem 16G --cpus-per-task 1 --time 30:00 --job-name get_pseudosignal ana_cov_comp/slurm/1dellanode.slurm python ana_cov_comp/python/get_pseudosignal.py ana_cov_comp/paramfiles/myparamfile.dict`
 17. We need noise power spectra.
 These must be measured from the data:
     - depends on: 2, 11, 14
-    - command: `sbatch --mem 64G --cpus-per-task 5 --time 30:00 --job-name get_noise_model ana_cov_comp/slurm/1dellanode.slurm python ana_cov_comp/python/get_noise_model.py ana_cov_comp/paramfiles/myparamfile.dict`
+    - command: `sbatch --mem 80G --cpus-per-task 5 --time 30:00 --job-name get_noise_model ana_cov_comp/slurm/1dellanode.slurm python ana_cov_comp/python/get_noise_model.py ana_cov_comp/paramfiles/myparamfile.dict`
 18. We need to transform the noise power spectra into normalized pseudospectra, including the anisotropic correction:
     - depends on: 17
     - command: `sbatch --mem 16G --cpus-per-task 1 --time 30:00 --job-name get_pseudonoise ana_cov_comp/slurm/1dellanode.slurm python ana_cov_comp/python/get_pseudonoise.py ana_cov_comp/paramfiles/myparamfile.dict`
 19. Combine the signal pseudospectra, the noise pseudospectra, and the "four point" couplings into unbinned pseudocovariance matrices.
 These matrices are averaged over split combinations in accordance with the pseudospectra-to-spectra pipeline.
 After averaging, they exist at the following low level: a combination of four fields, where each field is a survey, an array, a channel, and a polarization.
 To help manage computation, first we run the script in "recipe" mode, then we run an array of jobs in "compute" mode to actually calculate the pseudocovariance blocks.
 When calculating the recipe, we must indicate how many "groups" we want the recipe to target collecting covariance blocks into.
 Each "group" of blocks can run in parallel, so this is a problem of cluster resource optimization, e.g., the maximum number of cores allowed to run at once per user:
     - depends on: 9
     - command: `sbatch --mem 4G --cpus-per-task 1 --time 5:00 --job-name get_split_averaged_unbinned_pseudo_cov_blocks_recipe ana_cov_comp/slurm/1dellanode.slurm python ana_cov_comp/python/get_split_averaged_unbinned_pseudo_cov_blocks.py ana_cov_comp/paramfiles/myparamfile.dict --mode recipe --target-ngroups 400`
 20. Once the recipe is complete, we can compute the actual pseudocovariance blocks.
 Because there are `<ngroups>` jobs, which might be large, and each job has differing resource requirements, we use a "meta" script to submit all the jobs.
 It is important to read the documentation of this script before submitting, especially in consideration of the cluster charges/priority, since that will affect the optimal submission arguments.
-It is highly recommended to run this script in `--dry-run` mode first:
+It is highly recommended to run this script in `--dry-run` mode first.
+Note, this command directly runs the script; it is not an `sbatch` call.
+Therefore, the user's command-line must itself be in the `PSpipe` environment before running:
     - depends on: 10, 16, 18, 19
     - command: `python ana_cov_comp/python/get_split_averaged_unbinned_pseudo_cov_blocks_submit.py ana_cov_comp/paramfiles/myparamfile.dict --dry-run --slurm-template ana_cov_comp/slurm/1dellanode.slurm --max-mem-gb-per-single-node-job 370 --max-cpus-per-single-node-job 1 --cpus-per-task 1 --slurm-args '--time 2:00:00'`
     - command: `python ana_cov_comp/python/get_split_averaged_unbinned_pseudo_cov_blocks_submit.py ana_cov_comp/paramfiles/myparamfile.dict --slurm-template ana_cov_comp/slurm/1dellanode.slurm --max-mem-gb-per-single-node-job 370 --max-cpus-per-single-node-job 1 --cpus-per-task 1 --slurm-args '--time 2:00:00'`